 However, there are other things a special needs trust should not be used to provide, including:

-Trustees should typically never give an SSI or Medicaid beneficiary cash or a cash equivalent, or pay for food or shelter without first consulting a special needs planner.
-The trustee, in consultation with the planner, might want to use trust funds for food and shelter if the trustee decides doing so is in the trust beneficiary’s best interest despite a possible loss or reduction in public assistance.
+Trustees should typically never give an SSI or Medicaid beneficiary cash or a cash equivalent, or pay for something like shelter without first consulting a special needs planner.
+The trustee, in consultation with the planner, might want to use trust funds for shelter if the trustee decides doing so is in the trust beneficiary’s best interest despite a possible loss or reduction in public assistance.

-Once you have taken cash, housing, and food off the table, a special needs trust can usually pay for most other things a beneficiary might need to supplement their lifestyle.
+Once you have taken cash and housing off the table, a special needs trust can usually pay for most other things a beneficiary might need to supplement their lifestyle.

 The rules governing special needs trusts are very complicated, so it is always best to sit down with a qualified special needs planning attorney in your area to discuss what you intend to do with your trust before making any payments to anyone.